How to Install ImageMagick on Ubuntu (26.04, 24.04, 22.04)

 magick input.png -resize 800x600! output.png

 The exclamation mark forces the exact dimensions, ignoring aspect ratio.
-In contrast, without it, ImageMagick maintains the original proportions within the specified bounds.
+Without it, ImageMagick maintains the original proportions within the specified bounds.

 Add Text Watermarks